What’s an Eco-Rep?

 Eco-Reps learn about sustainability and leadership from Penn State faculty and staff through readings, tours, and trainings.
 Some of these experiences include a tour of the recycling center and a local meal at the Morning Star Solar Home.

-East Halls buildings compete against each other and over 100 other universities in Campus Conservation Nationals (called "Fight the Power!" at Penn State) during three weeks in March and April.
+East Halls’ buildings compete against each other and over 100 other universities in Campus Conservation Nationals during three weeks in March and April.
 The challenge is led by Eco-Reps and their captains (students recruited from their halls).
-Stone Hall won in spring 2013 by reducing its energy usage by 10%!
+Tener Hall won in spring 2014 by reducing its energy usage by 7.4%!